Dynamical Mean-Field Theory for Markovian Open Quantum Many-Body Systems: Quantum Impurity Solvers

-In order to evaluate the impurity Green's functions \eqref{eq:NCAGreen} entering in the Open-DMFT self-consistent equations, we first need to compute the stationary density matrix of the impurity $\rho_s \equiv \rho_{\text{imp}}(\infty)$, which also coincides with the on-site reduced density matrix of the original master equation \eqref{eq:masterEquation2}.
-Assuming that such a density matrix exists, and that $\hat{\mathcal{L}}_\eff(\infty)$ also exists, then it can be obtained by requiring the derivative of Eq.~(\ref{eq:dysonNCA}) to vanish at long times (see also \cite{Scarlatella2019} for the derivation), yielding the equation \beq \lp \hat{\mathcal{L}}_\eff(\infty) + \int_{0}^\infty dt_1 \hat{S}(t_1) \rp \rho_{s} = 0 \eeq We observe that setting the NCA self-energy to zero, this equation reduces to well known condition for stationary states of Markovian master equations.
-In practice, to solve Open-DMFT/NCA for the stationary state, we solve the Dyson equation \eqref{eq:dysonNCA} for $\hat{\mcV}(t)$ starting from an initial ansaz for $\bold{\Delta}(t-t'), \bold{\Phi}(t')$ and $\rho_s$.
+A complete steady-state DMFT/NCA procedure requires to compute, in addition to the stationary state propagator, also the steady-state density matrix of the impurity $\rho_s \equiv \hat{\mcV}(\infty,0)\rho_{\rm imp}(0)$, which is needed to evaluate the impurity Green's functions (See Eq.~(\ref{eq:NCAGreen})).
+While in principle this would require to perform the full transient dynamics from an arbitrary initial condition, here we show how to obtain $\rho_s$ directly from the stationary state propagator $\hat{\mcV}(t-t')$.
+We note that for Markovian open quantum systems the stationary-state density matrix can be directly obtained as zero-eigenvalue of the Lindblad supeoperator generating the dynamics.
+This argument however does not directly apply to the present case, since the DMFT bath makes the map $\hat{\mcV}(t,t')$ non-Markovian.
+A generalized stationarity condition for the non-Markovian map~(\ref{eq:dysonNCA}) can be obtained~ \cite{Scarlatella2019} by requiring the derivative of Eq.~(\ref{eq:dysonNCA}) to vanish at long times, i.e. $\mbox{lim}_{t\rightarrow \infty}\partial_t\hat{\mcV}(t,0)\rho_0=0$.
+This equation however still requires the knowledge of the full transient propagator.
+A major simplification arises in DMFT if the system reaches a stationary state becoming time-translational invariant.
+Then the condition for the impurity density matrix simplifies to (see Appendix~(\ref{sec:rho_ss})) \beq \lp \hat{\mathcal{L}}_\eff(\infty) + \int_{0}^\infty d\tau \hat{S}(\tau) \rp \rho_{s} = 0 \eeq where the self-energy $\hat{S}(\tau)$ depends only on the steady-state propagator $\hat{\mcV}(\tau)$ and not on the transient dynamics, allowing to compute $\rho_s$ in a steady-state DMFT procedure.
+Equation~(\ref{eqchnca:ss_equation}) is analogous to the well known condition for the stationary state of Markovian master equations, with an additional contribution of the non-Markovian bath given by the time-integral of the NCA self-energy.
+In practice, to solve DMFT/NCA for the stationary state, we solve the Dyson equation \eqref{eq:dysonNCA} for $\hat{\mcV}(t)$ starting from an initial ansaz for $\bold{\Delta}(t-t'), \bold{\Phi}(t')$ and $\rho_s$.
 As an initial condition we usually compute these quantities from the steady-state solution of the single-site problem.
 Then we compute the updated stationary density matrix $\rho_s$ using Eq. \eqref{eqchnca:ss_equation} and the updated $\bold{\Delta}(t-t'), \bold{\Phi}(t')$ from Eqs. \eqref{eq:phieff},\eqref{eq:selfConsDelta} and iterate until convergence is reached.
+We conclude by noting that in principle the stationary state approximation could break down, leading to oscillatory behaviors.
+It is therefore important to study the stability of the steady state, which is encoded in the retarded Green's function as we discuss more in detail in Sec.~\ref{sec:DMFT_phaseDiag}.